bodywork-ml/bodywork-docs/docs/kubernetes.md

 # Setup Kubernetes

 Bodywork uses Kubernetes as a back-end for running ML pipelines.
-This means that you'll need access to a Kubernetes cluster to use Bodywork, but it doesn't require you to be familiar with Kubernetes in any way.
+Although this means that you'll need access to a Kubernetes cluster to use Bodywork, it doesn't require you to be familiar with Kubernetes in any way.

 This page contains everything you need to get up-and-running with a local test cluster, or to configure a cluster for production use.

 ## Quickstart

 An easy way to get started with Kubernetes is with [Minikube](https://minikube.sigs.k8s.io/docs/).
-This will enable you to easily create and manage local single-node Kubernetes clusters via the command line, and it comes bundled with everything you need to test Bodywork.
+This will enable you to easily create and manage a local single-node Kubernetes cluster via the command line, and it comes bundled with everything you need to test Bodywork and run the [Quickstart Tutorials](quickstart_ml_pipeline.md).

 If you are running on MacOS and using [Homebrew](https://brew.sh) for package management, then installing Minikube is as simple as running,